prebid/prebid.github.io/identity/sharedid.md

 ## Alternative Implementations

-For those not using Prebid's header bidding solution, Sharedid can deployed via in inline script reference or from a web server.
+For those not using Prebid's header bidding solution, SharedId can deployed via in inline script reference or from a web server.

 ### SharedId Script

-For those interested in implementing Sharedid without prebid.js.
+For those interested in implementing SharedId without prebid.js.
 1. Clone the [SharedId script repository](https://github.com/prebid/Shared-id-v2)
 2. Implement the pubcid.js script on the desired page by following the build instructions in the [readme.md](https://github.com/prebid/Shared-id-v2#readme)